Starbuck7410/Clit/README.md

 ### commands:

-link, tweet ID, (link ID) - Opens a link from the selected tweet
+link, tweet ID, link ID - Opens a link from the selected tweet

-media, tweet ID, (media ID), - Opens attached media in the browser
+media, tweet ID, media ID, - Opens attached media in the browser

 ### Other: